lxc/incus-os/doc/flasher-tool.md

     go build ./cmd/flasher-tool/
     ./flasher-tool

-You will first be prompted for the image format you want to use, either iso (default) or raw image (img).
-Note that the iso isn't a hybrid image; if you want to boot from a USB stick you should choose the img format.
+You will first be prompted for the image format you want to use, either ISO (default) or raw disk image.
+Note that the ISO isn't a hybrid image; if you want to boot from a USB stick you should choose the raw disk image format.

 The flasher tool will then connect to the Linux Containers CDN and download the latest release.